republicprotocol/renex-sol/docs/01-balances.md

 Traders are identified using Ethereum accounts.
 Although RenEx does provide an official RenEx Broker, broker rules are not enforced by the RenEx Balances contract — any Ethereum account is free to deposit and withdraw funds from RenEx Balances and become a trader.
 However, only traders that have been approved by the official RenEx Broker will be allowed to open orders.
 To all other traders, RenEx Balances serves no purpose.

+RenEx Balance will increment and decrement the balances stored against the trader when they deposit and withdraw funds.
+It will also increment and decrement the balances as matching orders are settled by [RenEx Settlement](./02-settlement.md).

 ## Deposit

 ```sol